 What is your favourite piece of equipment in the galley?

-My knives, it’s all well and good, the modern equipment, but they are added bonuses to me, what you can achieve just with a knife is quite beautiful
+My knives, it’s all well and good, the modern equipment, but they have added bonuses to me, what you can achieve just with a knife is quite beautiful

 If you were to gift someone one cookbook, what would it be…?